2003 French Open – Women's singles

 Justine Henin-Hardenne defeated Kim Clijsters in the final, 6–0, 6–4 to win the women's singles tennis title at the 2003 French Open.
-It was her first major singles title, and she became the first Belgian to win a major; Clijsters (also Belgian) was attempting to achieve the same accolade.
+It was her first major singles title, becoming the first Belgian to win a singles major; Clijsters was attempting to achieve the same accolade.
 The final made Belgium the third country in the Open Era (following Australia and the United States) to have two countrywomen contest a major final.

-Serena Williams was the defending champion, but was defeated by Henin-Hardenne in the semifinals, ending her winning streak of 33 major matches.
+Serena Williams was the defending champion, but was defeated by Henin-Hardenne in the semifinals, ending her winning streak of 33 major matches and her title streak of four.

-This marked the final major appearance of former world No. 1 and nine-time major champion Monica Seles, who was defeated by Nadia Petrova in the first round.
-This was Seles' only first-round loss at a major in her career.
+This tournament marked the final professional appearance of former world No. 1 and nine-time major champion Monica Seles; she was defeated by Nadia Petrova in the first round.
+It was Seles' only first-round loss at a major in her career, and the only time she lost before the quarterfinals at the French Open (reaching that stage in her first ten French Opens).
 It was also the first French Open appearance for future world No. 1 and five-time major champion Maria Sharapova, who was defeated by Magüi Serna in the first round.